LazyTuba/completion-tracker/README.md

 are supported - "hold" and "count" - which are specified as part of the configuration object passed during instantiation.

-If 'hold' is the trackType specified for a tag, posts to that tag are 'held', meaning that the value of the 'thing' argument of the post call is held by the Tracker - i.e., assigned as the value of the 'thing' property of the object assigned to that tag on the Tracker's 'tags' object.
+If 'hold' is the trackType specified for a tag, the 'thing' argument of post to that tag is held by the Tracker - i.e., assigned as the value of the 'thing' property of the object assigned to that tag on the Tracker's 'tags' object.
 A 'hold' task is deemed 'complete' when a single post is registered.

 If 'count' is the trakType specified for a tag, posts to that tag are counted - i.e., the 'count' property of the object assigned to that